swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexTypeOverview.md

 * "Regular expressions are bad because you should use a real parser"
     - In other systems, you're either in or you're out, leading to a gravitational pull to stay in when... you should get out
-    - Our remedy is interoperability with real parsers via `CustomMatchingRegexComponent`
+    - Our remedy is interoperability with real parsers via `CustomPrefixMatchRegexComponent`
     - Literals with refactoring actions provide an incremental off-ramp from regex syntax to result builders and real parsers
 * "Regular expressions are bad because ugly unmaintainable syntax"
     - We propose literals with source tools support, allowing for better syntax highlighting and analysis